This is a work in progress. If you have ideas for information to add, please contact BFT.

 Q: Can I build a case management period into my schedule?

 A: BFT recommends having this conversation with your principal.
-The BUSD Special Education budget is severely constrained in the 17-18 school year, so there will not be funding available to increase IA staffing in most cases.
+The BUSD Special Education budget is severely constrained, so there will not be funding available to increase IA staffing in most cases.
 Hence, the impact of a case management period on students would need to be considered in making this decision.
 All special education teachers should have one period per day where they are NOT with students.

 Q: What are my rights in terms of meeting the demands of case management, assessments, report writing, or the development of IEPs?

 A: Article 11.6.1 of the BFT/BUSD contract says that special education teachers MAY be granted as many release days as necessary by the supervisor (your principal or Program Supervisor) for case management, assessments and report writing.
 If a request is denied the District Director of Special Education must meet with BFT to resolve the denied request.

 Teachers should send these requests to the Program Supervisor with a cc to the principal.

 If release time cannot be utilized, special education teachers shall be provided with one in-service credit for movement on the salary schedule (or one day of sick leave credit if the teacher in on Column VII of the salary schedule) for every fifteen (15) hours of service beyond the duty day for case management, assessments, report writing or the development of IEPs.
 See the Inservice Credit for more information.

 Q: What documentation of services can be required?
 How detailed do these logs need to be?

 A: Some kind of log or record in SEIS of Specialized Academic Instruction that has been provided to the student can be required, and is good protection for the teacher.
 The record of services can be a very brief description of what was provided, and whether a teacher or an IA provided the SAI.